tobiasb/ir-receiver-controller/README.md

 I looked up how the transistor worked [here](http://www.learningaboutelectronics.com/Articles/Transistor-switch-circuit.php).
 The best GPIO diagram I could find was [pinoput.xyz](https://pinout.xyz).

 All the code really does is send IR commands using `irsend`, see [LIRC](https://www.lirc.org/).
 There are [tons of profiles](http://lirc.sourceforge.net/remotes/) for all kinds of remote controls out there.
 I have a _Yamaha RX30_, there was no profile for that one.
 I tried the _RAX26_ but no luck.
 So I had to record my own profile.
-I followed [this](https://www.instructables.com/id/Creating-a-Raspberry-Pi-Universal-Remote-With-LIRC/) tutorial.
+See [here](docs/create-profile.md) on how to do that.
 Beware of step 3, that's not compatible with Raspbian Buster, see above.
 To integrate it with existing home automation platforms, I added a simple REST API to trigger the `irsend` call.
 In the future I'd like to add MQTT as well.
 Finally we're installing the API as a `systemd` service.